 Further Clarification from Roy Kiessling, Listserve Moderator

-Following is further clarification from Roy Kiessling LISW in a later Listserve post, explaining his BLS preferences and how they evolved.
-With his permission, I am adding his comments to my post as they are worth considering and give a clearer picture of his position.
+Following is further clarification from Roy Kiessling LISW in a past Listserve post, explaining his BLS preferences and how they evolved.
+With his permission, I’ve added his comments to my post as they are worth considering and give a clearer picture of his position.
 Roy states:

 " . .personally – I prefer my involvement (when culturally appropriate – previous posts).I am very, very attuned to the client when producing and pacing the self-produced [vs. machines] BLS in sync with the client's non-verbals. . .non-verbal attunement—is this not what infants attune to, and parents respond to?. . .and – with more complex clients, is that the attachment, attunement (non-verbal) that is perhaps missing and causing the deep seeded abandonment?
 Perhaps the very process in the session is doing attachment repair.